 More information on the Financial Times Executive MBA Ranking.

 The QS Executive MBA Ranking focuses on a program’s global reputation for employability and thought leadership/research strength.
 It also consider the career outcomes of an EMBA graduate as well as the executive profile, experience and level of diversity found among participants in an EMBA class.
 The QS Joint Executive MBA Rankings encompass programs offered in partnership between two or more business schools and invariably see participants study in multiple locations.
 The Global Executive MBA of the WU Executive Academy was listed #13 worldwide in 2023 among the joint EMBA programs.

 More information on the Economist Executive MBA Ranking.

 The annual Financial Times European Business School Ranking compares the European MBA, Executive MBA, Master in Management and non-degree programs.
-The Vienna University of Economics and Business reached the 41st rank in 2019.
+The Vienna University of Economics and Business reached rank #43 in 2022.
 More information on the Financial Times European Business School Ranking.

 The QS World University Rankings by Subject highlights the world’s top universities in a range of popular subject areas.
 Published annually since 2011, the rankings are based on academic reputation and research impact.